-Sometimes we forget to buy a recipe ingredient; sometimes we live in a remote area with limited access to exotic things, or even mundane ones; sometimes we need to avoid certain foods; and sometimes we don’t want to buy a whole jar/bottle/pound of something we’ll probably only use once.
-Whatever the reason may be, every once in a while, you need a good recipe substitute!
+Sometimes we forget to buy a recipe ingredient; sometimes we live in a remote area with limited access to exotic spices, or even mundane ones; sometimes we need to avoid certain foods; and sometimes we don't want to buy a whole jar/bottle/pound of something we'll probably only use once.
+Whatever the reason, every once in a while, you need a good recipe substitute!

 Allspice: For 1 teaspoon mix 1/2 teaspoon cinnamon, 1/4 teaspoon ginger, 1/2 teaspoon ground cloves.

 Almond meal: For 1 cup, place a scant cup of sliced almonds (with or without skins) with 1 tablespoon white sugar in a food processor (or blender) and process until finely ground.